-The school health and safety lead ensures that relevant health and safety information is disseminated to staff through the determined routes.
+The school health, safety and welfare lead ensures that relevant health, safety and welfare information is disseminated to staff through the determined routes.
 Staff with questions, issues or concerns can raise them with the headteacher in the first instance.
-Health and safety will be included in at least one LGB meeting annually.
-A dedicated health and safety notice board will be placed in the staff room and information added to this.
-Health and safety will be covered with staff during one inset day per year, including how to find out information, report issues and escalate where necessary.
+Staff training happens annually, and varies depending on staff's roles, and staff sign a document that they have understood their responsibilities in relation to health, safety and welfare as part of the code of conduct.

-4.31 Staff health and safety training and development
+4.31 Staff health, safety and welfare training and development

-Training focuses on maintaining staff health and safety competence.
-Members of staff receive health and safety information during their induction and through the staff handbook.
-All staff are required to complete an online health and safety training module on induction and at regular intervals thereafter.
+Training focuses on maintaining staff health, safety and welfare competence.
+Members of staff receive health, safety and welfare information during their induction and through the staff code of conduct.
+All staff are required to complete an online health, safety and welfare training module on induction and at regular intervals thereafter.
 Updates are given through staff briefing sessions and other local routes.
 Competency is monitored through performance management.
-Where training needs are identified, these are addressed through the school's CPD coordinator.
+Where training needs are identified, these are addressed through the school's CPD lead.
 General and role-specific training can be through a classroom-based course, e-learning, work shadowing, or provision of information.
-A training matrix will be kept up to date and adequate financial provision made to keep this up to date and compliant.